tenstorrent/tt-metal/models/demos/t3000/mixtral8x7b/README.md

 ```

 ### Run the demo

+Mixtral-8x7B does not run fast prefill currently.
+It does prefill via sequential decoding.

+The largest context length supported is 3100 tokens.

 ```
 # Run the demo with a pre-written batch of 32 user prompts
 pytest -svv models/demos/t3000/mixtral8x7b/demo/demo.py::test_mixtral8x7b_demo[wormhole_b0-True-general_weights]